montaque22/Double-Linked-List/README.md

 - Updated documentation
 - Updated build.
 Now includes minified version.
 - Converted the build to UMD.
 As a result the instantiation process for node has changed.
+- Cycle method has been removed.
+Please use Psychic method instead.
 ### Table of Contents

 -   [DoubleLinkedList](#doublelinkedlist)